ataylor89/assembly/helloworld/README.md

 The -lSystem and -syslibroot options specify the path in which to find the System library.
 We need to include the System library when we link the helloworld.o object file.

-The -e option specifies the entry point, which corresponds to the address referenced by main.
+The -e option specifies the entry point, which corresponds to the memory address symbolized by the main label.

-The -o option specifies the output file.
+The -o option specifies the name of the output file.